gmarkall/nbep-7/README.md

 ```

 The `_memory_manager` member is initialised when the context is prepared for
-first use, by constrcuting the class that is currently set as the memory manager
+first use - `memory_manager` is a global which holds the class of the memory
-(see `set_memory_manager` in the next section).
+manager to be used.

 The `memunpin` method has never been implemented (it presently raises a
 `NotImplementedError`) and is arguably un-needed - pinned memory is immediately